 Treatment Oil and Redness Relief Serum may be used night and day.
 By day, apply oil then Redness Relief Serum, then sunscreen.
 At night apply serum first, then oil.

 Notes for men: Facial redness is a common problem for men because they have more blood vessels.
 The problem is often exacerbated by their unwillingness to wear sunscreen daily.

 If you want to reduce redness but you don’t want to wear sunscreen every day, here’s an out-of-the-box solution:

 Your problem also starts with inflammation.
 Take 1000 mgs B3, 500 mgs twice a day with meals.
 You can split up the B5 into 500 mg doses at a time, with meals.

-Oil de Jour may be used night and day.
+Protective Day Oil may be used night and day.
 By day, use under your sunscreen.
-At night apply Luminous Lightening Serum before oil.
+At night apply Lightening Serum before oil.

 Have a question about our blog content and how it may apply to your own skin concerns?
 Email us here to get personalized advice from our on-call estheticians, or browse our Product Recommendations here.